-DUI laws against repeat offenders become severe every year, and most states consider a third or fourth offense as Felony DUI which has harsher penalties and longer consequences.
+DUI laws against repeat offenders become severe every year, as is generally perceptible in DUI classes, and most states consider a third or fourth offense as Felony DUI which has harsher penalties and longer consequences.
 Some states, like the state of Texas will consider a person as a “repeat offender” when the person is found with a BAC (Blood Alcohol Content) of 0.15% or more even on a first DUI offense.
 Other states refer to repeat offenses for any subsequent offense within a seven year or ten year period from a previous one.
 Find legal advice on such cases at: https://www.stephenbabcock.com/blog/avoid-distracted-driving/.

 According to surveys carried out by the National Highway Traffic Safety Administration (NHTSA), repeat DWI offenses have varied from 20% up to 50% in some states over the past few years.
 This may include DUI arrests as well as DUI convictions, depending from state to state.
 These surveys and statistics also show that those convicted with a DUI have a higher probability of having a repeat offense than those who are not convicted the first time.
 If you are indignant that an atrocity has been committed against you & that you are being wrongfully incriminated, then you may hire from Local Real Estate Attorney Ron Lux attorneys which would also take up your DUI case.